thecapacity/a130/pages/policy.md

 **1) Privacy**

-To ensure proper safeguards, agencies shall:
+To promote proper safeguards, agencies shall:

  a) Designate a senior agency official for privacy (SAOP) who has overall agency-wide responsibility and accountability for developing, implementing, and maintaining an agency-wide governance and privacy program to ensure compliance with all applicable statutes, regulations, and policies regarding the collection, use maintenance, dissemination, and disposal of PII by programs and information systems;